 10.50.2 Rules for BDT

-Throughout this subclause, an S1G STA signals a Response Indication of Long Response by setting the TXVECTOR parameter RESPONSE_INDICATION to Long Response for non-NDP frames and by setting the Idle Indication field to 1 and the Duration field to 0 for NDP (PS-Poll-)Ack frames.
-The S1G STA signals a Response Indication of No Response by setting the TXVECTOR parameter RESPONSE_INDICATION to No Response for non-NDP frames or by setting the Idle Indication field to 0 and the Duration field to 0 for NDP (PS-Poll-)Ack frames.
-The S1G STA signals a Response Indication of Normal Response by setting the TXVECTOR parameter RESPONSE_INDICATION to Normal Response for non-NDP frames.
+Throughout this subclause, an S1G STA signals a Response Indication of Long Response by setting the TXVECTOR parameter RESPONSE_INDICATION to Long Response fornon-NDPs and by setting the Idle Indication field to 1 and the Duration field to 0 for NDP (PS-Poll-)Ack.
+The S1G STA signals a Response Indication of No Response by setting the TXVECTOR parameter RESPONSE_INDICATION to No Response for non-NDPs or by setting the Idle Indication field to 0 and the Duration field to 0 for NDP (PS-Poll-)Ack.
+The S1G STA signals a Response Indication of Normal Response by setting the TXVECTOR parameter RESPONSE_INDICATION to Normal Response for non-NDPs.

 [End of File]